cyrillcastro/bioe231-theclique/README.md

 Click on the link above and upload the "ordered_HA_protein_sequences.fa" file to where it says "Input: Paste protein or DNA sequences in fasta format or upload a plain text file:".
 Without changing anything else, click "Submit".

 After the page finishes loading.
 Click "Phylogenetic tree".
 Then choose the "Average linkage (UPGMA)" method.
 Select "Go".
-Now, you can either scroll down and download "Tree file" as a Newick folder under "Result (for external tree viewers)" or click "View tree on Phylo.io" to play around with the interactive tree (You can expand/collapse or rearrange the tree to explore the data you're interested in".
-Below is the link to out tree, open it and choose "Collapsed tree" view.
+Now, you can either scroll down and download "Tree file" as a Newick folder under "Result (for external tree viewers)" or click "View tree on Phylo.io" to play around with the interactive tree.
+You can expand/collapse or rearrange the tree to explore the data you're interested in.
+Decrease the font size under Settings to see the text more clearly.

+Below is the link to our tree, open it and choose "Collapsed tree" view.

 The 2009 cluster is almost at the bottom right corner where there's a big triangle of collapsed branches:
 <a href="https://mafft.cbrc.jp/alignment/server/spool/_phyloio.241206193929469.html">https://mafft.cbrc.jp/alignment/server/spool/_phyloio.241206193929469.html</a>

 This Newick tree file, which can also be found in our data folder, can be uploaded onto MsaView on JBrowse.